DonCorleone/petruschka-analog/README.md

-# Petruschka Analog - Modern Angular Music Band Website
+# Petruschka Analog - Modern Angular Website

 This project is a modern Angular application built with Analog.js that has been migrated from a premium Bootstrap 5 template for bands and musicians.
 It features SSR (Server-Side Rendering) and SSG (Static Site Generation) capabilities for optimal performance.